bytebase/bytebase/docs/i18n-guide.md

 * `vue-i18n` for vue project.
 * `i18n-ally` for VSCode Extension.

-With these tools.
-We could extract translations from code without opening the [i18n assets](#i18n-assets).
+With these tools, we could extract translations from code without opening the [i18n assets](#i18n-assets).

 ### Vue I18n

-In our frontend project.
-We use `vue-i18n` to translate all the messages.
+In our frontend project, we use `vue-i18n` to translate all the messages.
 Vue I18n is an internationalization plugin for Vue.js.

 Learn about [vue-i18n](https://vue-i18n.intlify.dev/)